-Jeremy joined the Friends of the HCL staff at the beginning of 2014.
-In his former life as a German teacher and Germanic philologist, yes, philologist, he spent almost all his time in libraries or using books.
-At the Friends he processes donor gifts, generates stewardship materials, helps with the Pen Pals series, and assists the team in whatever other fashion is needed.
+Jeremy joined Friends of the HCL in 2014.
+In his former life as a German teacher and Germanic philologist, yes, philologist, he spent almost all his time in libraries or utilizing library resources.
+At Friends he processes donor gifts, generates stewardship materials, helps with the Pen Pals series, and assists the team in whatever other fashion is needed.
 His free time is consumed with competitive cycling, reading, being at the family cabin Up North, and volunteering.

 Director of Development

-Linda joined the organization as Office Manager in 2005.
-She is responsible for securing the organization’s permanent records, and maintaining the finance and donor systems.
+Linda joined the Friends team in 2005.
+She is responsible for overseeing the organization’s financial processes and maintaining the finance and donor systems.
 Linda co-coordinates the Board’s Finance Committee with the executive director, which ensures fiscally sound operations and reporting of all financial activities.
 Other activities include grant processing, administrating employee benefits, and inventory control.
 Linda keeps the organization in compliance with state and federal filings, as well as assists in the annual budgeting and audit processes.

-Friends of HCL board member for four years and development committee co-chair, Kristi took on the Executive Director role in 2014.
+After serving on Friends of HCL board of directors for nearly four years, Kristi was honored to transition to the role of Executive Director in 2014.
 She brings extensive nonprofit fundraising, marketing and management experience to the organization and a passion for libraries.
 Most recently she was the Development Director at AchieveMpls where she led a five-person development team through a transformative, multi-million dollar fundraising effort.
-Earlier in her career, she was in business development, sales and marketing for Siemens, British Petroleum and Eastman Kodak.
+Earlier in her career, she spent over a decade in business development, sales and marketing roles for Siemens, British Petroleum and Eastman Kodak.